dustinmarx/javademos/README.md

 # javademos
 This repository contains Java-related demonstrations typically discussed in greater detail on the "Inspired by Actual Events" blog (http://marxsoftware.blogspot.com/).
 These are miscellaneous demonstrations of using Java in different contexts.
+These demonstrations are not intended to be used as-is with their utlity being demonstration rather than utility.
+Therefore, these examples are not designed for production use.